yash-sharma1/docs-site/docs/chain-access.md

 There are 3 ways to read and write data from Binance chain:

 ## Web API
-The `Accelerated Node` infrastructure provide easy access via http REST API and WebSocket push APIs.
-There are mulitple endpoints from different validator infrastructures.
+The `Accelerated Node` infrastructure provides easy access via http REST APIs and WebSocket push APIs.
+There are multiple endpoints from different validator's infrastructure.
 Please check the [Web API Reference](api-reference/dex-api/paths.md)

 ## Node RPC